attaradev/draftforge/README.md

 ## Quick Start

 1. Install the package(s) you need and follow their README instructions.
-2. Use the React `Editor` to collect Editor.js JSON data or provide your own payload.
+2. Use the React `Editor` to collect block JSON data or provide your own payload.
 3. Delegate PDF generation to a backend service – the Rails engine supplies a ready‑made implementation.

 ## Development